GoldenDrakeStudios/golden-drake-linux/README.md

 - Spanish (Español)
 - Swedish (Svenska)

-Options for Chinese (中文), Japanese (日本語), and Korean (한국어) fonts have been investigated, but the text-based environment of this type of installer doesn't support these and certain other languages.
-We may eventually shift to a different environment in order to support more languages.
+Options for Chinese (中文), Japanese (日本語), and Korean (한국어) fonts have been explored, but sadly there is currently no way to provide them within the minimal text-based environment of the installer.
+For your new system, however, excellent [IBus](https://wiki.archlinux.org/title/IBus) packages for convenient keyboard input in Chinese (`ibus-libpinyin` or `ibus-chewing`), Japanese (`ibus-kkc`), and Korean (`ibus-hangul`) are available during installation and, if selected, will be configured for you (after login, use Ctrl+Space or Super+Space to change input language at any time).

 ## Minimum System Requirements